-Textura’s flagship Construction Payment Management system (“CPM”) is purported to be a neutral platform for the streamlined exchange of construction documents and information.
+Textura’s flagship Construction Payment Management system (“CPM”) — a lien waiver software app — is purported to be a neutral platform for the streamlined exchange of construction documents and information.
 While the CPM terms note that CPM is not an agent for any specific party and that it is flexible in allowing different parameters to be set by the party with ultimate control, Textura and its CPM routinely face backlash from subcontractors who feel that CPM is a tool that allows GCs to charge subcontractors for the “privilege” of losing rights.
 Generally, subcontractors’ complaints about Textura and specifically its CPM fall into 3 categories: 1) it’s unfair that subcontractors are forced to pay for the GC’s construction management overhead costs; 2) CPM is inflexible, and/or allows GCs to be rigid in exerting more leverage overpayments; and 3) CPM impinges on subcontractors’ rights, specifically mechanics lien rights.

 These complaints, and the Terms and Conditions of Textura’s CPM, were recently examined by the American Subcontractors Association Attorneys’ Council, and their findings set out in an interesting article by Dan McLennon published in the May 2015 issue of The Contractor’s Compass.